RS-DAT/JupyterDaskOnSLURM/user-guide.md

 cd JupyterDaskOnSLURM
 ```

+Alternatively copy the local copy of `JupyterDaskOnSLURM` which has the modified `environment.yaml` file with the updated packages to the remote host using the `scp` command.
+For usage of the `scp` command, you can refer to this [blog post](https://www.howtogeek.com/804179/scp-command-linux/)

 The required packages are most easily installed via the `conda` package manager, and they are available from the `conda-forge` channel.
 In order to install `conda` (and its faster C++ implementation `mamba`) and to configure the `conda-forge` channel as the default channel, download and run the following installation script (you can skip this step if `conda` is already installed):
 ```shell
 wget https://github.com/conda-forge/miniforge/releases/latest/download/Mambaforge-Linux-x86_64.sh